 was a small, covered, square space, where the Holy Mother stayed during

-tlie day and piepared the Master's food.
+tlie day and prepared the Master's food.

 It was Vijaya day, the fourth day of the worship of Durga, when the

 image is immersed in water.
-On that day the Divine Mother returns to Her
+On that day the Divine Mother returns to

-heavenly abode at Mount Kailas, leaving gloom in the hearts of Her devotees.
+heavenly abode at Mount Kailas, leaving gloom in the hearts of Her

 It was eight o'clock in the morning.
 The air was chilly.
-Though ill, Sri
+Though ill,

 knows nothing but its mother.
-Navagopal, M., and a few other devotees were
+Navagopal, M., and a few other devotees

 present.
 Surendra arrived and sat down.
 The Divine Mother had been

 worshipped at his house for the past three days.
-Sri Ramakrishna had not been
+Sri Ramakrishna had

 able to go there on account of his illness, but he had sent some of his

 disciples.
-Surendra was in a very unhappy mood because on this day the image
+Surendra was in a very unhappy mood because on this day the

 of the Mother was to be immersed in the water.